xBLACKICEx/rustowl/README.md

 Click it and select the downloaded `.vsix` file.
 The extension will then be installed.

-After installation, the extension will automatically start the RustOwl server with Docker when you open and edit any Rust program.
+After installation, the extension will automatically run RustOwl when you save any Rust program in cargo workspace.
-The first time, it may take a while to download the Docker image.

-We provide several simple Rust programs for observing the visualization in the `example` directory.
+The initial analysis may take some time, but from the second run onward, compile caching is used to reduce the analysis time.

 ## Build manually

 Here, we describe manual install instructions from source code.

-### HTTP server
+### RustOwl

 #### Prerequisite

-- `rustup` installed
+- `rustup` and `cargo` installed
     - You can install `rustup` from [this link](https://rustup.rs/).
     - You need to set up the `PATH` environment variable.
 To do this, follow the instructions provided by the `rustup` installer.
 For example, in bash, run `export PATH=$HOME/.cargo/bin:$PATH`.

-HTTP server has been tested on macOS Sonoma 14.6.1 on arm64 architecture with `rustup` 1.27.1.
+RustOwl has been tested on macOS Sequoia 15.2 on arm64 architecture with `rustup` 1.27.1.
 We have not tested the installation of dependencies from other package repositories, such as Homebrew.
 You may need to uninstall any Rust-related packages installed through those repositories first.
 Other dependencies are locked in the configuration files and will be installed automatically.